-In an era where sustainability is paramount, the issue of waste presents both a challenge and an opportunity.
+In an era where sustainability is paramount, the issue of food waste presents both a challenge and an opportunity.
 Globally, approximately one-third of all food produced for human consumption is lost or wasted, amounting to about 1.3 billion tons per year.
 This not only represents a significant loss of valuable resources but also contributes to a myriad of environmental problems, including increased greenhouse gas emissions and unnecessary water usage.
 Addressing this issue is crucial for promoting environmental sustainability, enhancing food security, and improving economic efficiency.

 Understanding the Impact of Food Waste Globally